rozbb/draft-waict-transparency/draft-waict-transparency.md

 ## Transparency service signaling

 Mere presence in the transparency service map does not imply that a website has transparency enabled for all users.
-To enable it for all users until the expiry of the entry, the `enforce` flag must be set to `true`.
+To enable it for all users, the `enforce` flag must be set to `true`.

 A site can opt into this stronger enforcement by following the enrollment procedure with `enforce` set to `true`.
 A transparency service MUST NOT permit `enforce` to be reverted to `false`.
 If a site operator wishes to disable `enforce`, they must first unenroll.